Kyle Orton: Buffalo Bills

 Prior to the 2014 NFL season, Orton threatened the Cowboys with a possible retirement and did not report to any of the team's organized team activities or workouts.
 Besides accumulating $70,000 in fines, quarterback coach Wade Wilson reported that Orton did not maintain any communications with the Cowboys during this period.
 Orton, who risked losing part of his signing bonus by holding out, eventually showed up to training camp.
 The team released him on July 15 and promoted Brandon Weeden to the backup quarterback position.
 The Cowboys were relieved of Orton's $3.25 million salary in 2014, but still had to pay him a signing bonus.
 He would follow Jeremiah Ratliff as the second player in two straight years to force the Cowboys to waive him.

 On August 29, 2014, Orton agreed on a two-year deal with the Buffalo Bills, with the team paying him $5 million in the first year alone, making him the highest paid backup quarterback in the league.
 On September 29, 2014, at the beginning of week 5, Bills head coach Doug Marrone announced that Orton would become the new starting quarterback for the Bills in relief of EJ Manuel.
 Taking over with the team at 2–2, Orton led the Bills to a 9–7 finish.
 Though they missed the playoffs, the 2014 season marked the first time since 2004 that the Bills had finished with a winning record.
 Orton finished the season with 3,018 passing yards, 18 touchdowns, 10 interceptions and an 87.8 quarterback rating.

 On December 29, 2014, Orton announced his retirement from the NFL.

 NFL career statistics

 Personal life

 After retiring from the NFL in 2014, Orton and his wife moved to Baton Rouge, Louisiana, to raise their daughter.
 Orton intends to mentor high school and college-level football players in Louisiana.

 Orton's father, Byron Orton, served on the Iowa Labor Commission.
 Orton said that running for the United States Congress "is definitely something that I want to do when I get older."

+Orton is currently coaching for his high school alma mater, Southeast Polk in Pleasant Hill, Iowa, as an assistant coach.